 Since the Engineering Delivery Framework commenced in 2017, projects have included:

-A pilot upgrade to Building B265C’s control systems, replacing the old installation of building control systems equipment which had reached its end of life.
+BMS Upgrade: A pilot upgrade to Building B265C’s control systems, replacing the old installation of building control systems equipment which had reached its end of life.
 The aim was to retain as much of the old installation as possible, reusing the field devices such as motor drives, sensors and actuators where possible, whilst removing the outdated BMS controllers from their housings and fitting new controllers in their place.
-Upon successful completion of the pilot upgrade, the project will be rolled out to other buildings across the site.
-This project was recognised in the CCS National Awards 2020 where it won a bronze award.
+Upon successful completion of the pilot upgrade, Walter Lilly was reappointed to provide the design, supply and installation of new BMS controllers for the HVAC plant in B265 Suites A and B and remaining plant, and replacement of the fumigation dampers including appropriate actuators in Suite A.